Elysia-simp/Pride-Shader/README.md

 2) models exported with minmode's PMX noesis script
 3) some brain power

+# Rules

+Albiet basic rules please follow them

+1) Please credit me as either Chips, Chi, Chizukimo (don't care they're all me)

+2) Please do not use anything here for commercial profit

+3) You are allowed to modify this shader to your hearts content

+4) I am not responsible for the damage one may cause with this shader

+5) Finally Please do not use this for R-18 related content

+(like please they're all minors and one of them is dead)

 # Usage

 Set your Def texture in the Spheremap slot and your Sdw in the Toon slot